ankushkappe/Ankush-myportfolio/README.md

 ## Introduction

-My portfolio website showcases my skills, experience, and projects as a data scientist and software engineer.
+My portfolio website showcases my skills, experience, and projects as a Full-Stack Software & Data Engineer and software engineer.
 It serves as a hub for sharing information about my background, qualifications, and accomplishments.
 Through this website, I aim to demonstrate my expertise in leveraging data to develop solutions and drive business growth.

 ## Features